-Unemployment in Nigeria & Solutions 2019 – One of the challenges that has pummeled Nigeria as a nation since it’s population upsurge is unemployment.
+Unemployment in Nigeria & Solutions 2020 – One of the challenges that have pummeled Nigeria as a nation since it’s population upsurge is unemployment.

 Too many restive youths promenade the streets of Africa’s most populous nation in search of jobs while trying their acts on nefarious activities when they are bored of job hunting.

 It’s a major bane for a Third World country and despite the thousands of jobs the government keeps singing of providing, it still seem like a mere fallacy, there are no jobs yet and joblessness in Nigeria looks static.

 Over the last two decades, the crusade of entrepreneurship has attained a crescendo, it was meant to reroute traffic on the lane of white-collar jobs to that of blue-collar, skills, self-reliance and independence.

 But that hasn’t helped either, the rat race for multinationals, mega-firms, banks, government agencies et al by youths and the “just graduated” lot takes a different form by the day.

 The job hunt sphere is chaotic and characterized by youths with desperation, youths who will break a leg or twist an ankle just to get an appointment letter.

 They will not hearken to call for entrepreneurial development, to them that’s tantamount to wasting five years in the four walls and one in serving their nation.